Pontypridd A.F.C. (2018): History

 At the end of the 2017–18 season the players and coaches of Pontypridd Town reserves decided to form their own club based in the town.
 There were several reasons for the split, including frustrations at being unable to progress further up the Welsh football pyramid as a reserve team, lack of opportunities for the players to progress within the Pontypridd Town set-up and a desire to keep a football club representing Pontypridd in the town following Pontypridd Town's move to Cardiff (and later Aberdare).

 The club currently (2024–25) plays in the Taff Ely Rhymney Valley League.

 Colours

 The club wears the same black and white stripes as the previous club, albeit for 2024–25 in a narrower design.

 Ground

 The club originally played at the Maritime Recreation Ground, a 3G pitch on the site of the former Pontypridd/Maritime Colliery.

-From the 2021–22 to the beginning of the 2025/26 season it played at Ynysangharad War Memorial Park.
+In 2020 they moved to Ynysangharad War Memorial Park.

 The club currently plays all home matches at nearby Taff Vale Park, after a move in October 2025.